nathanstack24/crumble/README.md

 - Some routes implemented in app.py were not actually used by the frontend and mostly there for testing (i.e, getting all ingredients in the database)
 - All backend code can be found in the _crumble/backend_ directory
 - A JSON of information for 100 recipes was scraped from allrecipes.com and used to create the database's recipes.
 The python script used to scrape the recipes is _step1.py_ and can be found in the _crumble_ directory
+- Additional iOS features to the ones listed above were implemented (including SearchController and UIScrollView)